Exclusive: Moelis clinches Pfizer advisory role with help from Eric Cantor - sources

-Former U.S. Representative Eric Cantor helped Moelis & Co (MC.N), the investment bank he joined last year, secure an advisory role with Pfizer Inc (PFE.N) on its merger talks with Allergan Plc (AGN.N), three people familiar with the matter said.
+Former U.S. Representative Eric Cantor helped Moelis & Co, the investment bank he joined last year, secure an advisory role with Pfizer Inc on its merger talks with Allergan Plc, three people familiar with the matter said.

-The appointment illustrates how well-connected veteran politicians can help investment banks win business with companies concerned about the political or regulatory risks associated with their deals.
+The appointment illustrates how veteran politicians can help investment banks win business with companies concerned about the political or regulatory risks associated with their deals and want well-connected advisers.

 Cantor, who led Republicans in the U.S. House of Representatives between 2011 and 2014 and is now a Moelis vice chairman and managing director, will help Pfizer navigate the political pitfalls of a deal with Allergan, the people said on Monday.